rc41186/GithubBest/README.md

     - Environment Setup - Personal system didn't have the latest and greatest Android Studio and SDKs.

     - Technical Brain Farts - 9 months away from Android, had to go through some refreshers and library's latest versions.

+    - An old computer that had a tough time running Android Studio.

 ## CI/CD:
     - https://app.bitrise.io/app/e8e2ca5d9c5a580a#/builds